Shoulders are among the body parts that add masculinity to a man’s physique and widens the appearance of the upper body.

 - Grab a pair of dumbbells in both hands and let your palms face inwards towards your body.

-- After that, bend your body over to 45 degrees, and lift your arms backwards and far away from your body.
+- After that, bend your body over to 45 degrees, and lift your arms backward and far away from your body.

 - Next, squeeze your shoulder blades at the peak of the movement, after which you return to the initial position.